 Once again, I’m sure we have learned the importance of a conclusion in school/college as well.
 You don’t want to just stop at a random spot.
 You have to recap and say your goodbyes.
 Look at it like if you are talking to a friend in person.
 You are not going to walk away in the middle of the conversation.
 Right?
 You will finish the conversation and finish off by saying goodbye or see you later.
 Your conclusion is like that.
 Don’t skip it.

 This is a very important thing to have on your blog post.
-There’s rules to this too, especially if you are using affiliate links.
+There’s rules to this too, especially if you are using affiliate links and you have to make sure that you are abiding by FTC regulations.
 I usually use Amazon or Target affiliate links when pointing to items on my packing list that I like to use.
-Here’s an example of a few disclaimers that I personally use.
+Here’s an example of my disclaimer that I personally use.

 Your disclaimer doesn’t have to be exactly these but something along those guidelines.
 For affiliate marketing please refer to the company you are affiliated with and read their rules and regulations on disclaimers.
-Remember that these disclaimers are there to protect you from others.
-Say a hiker went on the trail and got injured or stranded and tried to blame it on you for not properly guiding them on the post.
-This helps keep you safe.
-Example number two is my favorite one cause it is more detailed and to the point.
+Remember that these disclaimers are there to protect you and your brand from others.

 I can not stress this enough.
 Before you hit publish it is very important to read your own post.
 I usually revise my posts a good 4-5 times before publishing them.
 Here’s a few things you should look for in your post before hitting publish.